hyperledger-archives/aries-mobile-agent-xamarin/README.md

 # Aries MobileAgent Xamarin

 This repository is the home of Aries MobileAgent Xamarin, an open source mobile agent for achieving self sovereign identity (SSI).
-This project was formerly known as Osma (Open Source Mobile Agent).
-Commits previous can be found in the [archived original repository](https://github.com/mattrglobal/osma).

-This original commit in this repository contains all contributions from the original repo, including contributions from @tplooker, @Liam-Tait, @burdettadam, @tmarkovski, @sukalpomitra, and @TelegramSam.

 The primary goals of this project is to provide a common project to progress emerging community standards around mobile agents.
 In addition, a basic mediator agent in ASP.NET Core is included in this repo.
 This mediator agent can be run separately and can be configured as public access point for the mobile application.
-Please check the instructions below or watch the instructuonal video.
+Please check the instructions below or watch the introduction demo video.

 This repository contains a cross platform mobile app (iOS/Android) built using the Xamarin framework in C#.
 More specifically the two platform specific projects share a common UI through the use of Xamarin.Forms.